alekspiejka/weekly/README.md

 the footer has **export data** and **import data**.

-- **export** saves everything to a json file → pop it in icloud drive. this is your only real backup.
+- **export** saves everything to a json file. this is your only real backup.
 - **import** *replaces* everything (it doesn't merge).

 ## the little gestures ⋆˚꩜｡ ✧